m-labs/artiq/CONTRIBUTING.rst

 using your legal name (sorry, no pseudonyms or anonymous contributions.)

-ARTIQ files that do not contain a license header are copyrighted by M-Labs Limited and are licensed under GNU GPL version 3.
+ARTIQ files that do not contain a license header are copyrighted by M-Labs Limited and are licensed under GNU LGPL version 3 or later.